UE2020/tenebra/README.md

 ## Using VA-API

 On Linux, VA-API can be used to perform hardware accelerated H.264 encoding.
 This can be enabled by compiling with the `vaapi` feature flag.
 The `va` GStreamer plugin (NOT the `vaapi` plugin - this one is broken) must be installed and usable.

+## Touch input

+On Linux, tenebra has support for receiving and emulating touch events (e.g., from an iPad client).
+The touch emulator is written in C for simplicity and uses uinput.h (this constitutes the only usage of `unsafe` in the project).
+Using uinput to emulate touch events may require special permissions.
+Reference your distribution's documentation for details.